andrewwhitehead/schemaspy-docker/README.md

 Quickly run SchemaSpy on a MySQL, Postgres or SQLite3 database in order to generate a browsable visualization of the tables, columns, and relationships.

 Based on `frolvlad/alpine-oraclejdk8:slim`.
-HTML content produced by SchemaSpy is served by busybox httpd.
+After running SchemaSpy to produce the HTML content, the results are served by busybox httpd.

 SchemaSpy is available at: https://github.com/schemaspy/schemaspy